 At one point or another, we’ve all wondered “What is the minimum investment needed in the stock market?” or “How much should I save before investing in stocks?”

 Ever since online stock brokers became popular, it seems like the minimum required investment keeps getting lower and lower.
 That’s good, right?
 Well, not always.

 If you’ve tried stock trading or know someone who has, then you also know that it’s hard to make money in stocks.

 There are over 200 listed stocks in the PSE, and literally thousands of factors that could affect their prices.
 It’s hard enough just keeping track of everything, let alone understanding each stock well enough to make money!

 We don’t need to make life harder for ourselves—but that’s exactly what happens when you invest less than 8,000 pesos in the stock market.

 A TYPICAL SCENARIO

-While it’s great that this lets more Filipinos invest in the stock market, it also makes profiting from the stock market harder than it needs to be.
+While it’s great that this lets more Filipinos invest in the stock market, there’s a scenario that often gets first-time investors off guard.

 The typical scenario goes like this: